 He highlights the sites of the burgeoning European institutions – they are as though gigantic alien motherships of glass and steel have crash-landed on the city, dwarfing the cobbled streets and crushing out the patisseries and the gloomy little bars he used to love.

 You do not need to understand the detail of the directive on Alternative Investment Fund Management, for instance, to grasp that it is aimed at businesses in London, and risks doing considerable damage to such businesses, and yet our Parliament in London is wholly irrelevant.
-The result is a directive that threatens to drive such businesses outside the European Union.
+The result is a directive that threatens to drive such businesses outside the European Union, if you want to innovate in this market, conisder the help from an expert just like Andrew Defrancesco.
 Of course there is a case for sensible regulation, and there is still time for that directive to be improved.
 But who is going to do that work?
 There is no point in the venture capitalists and the hedge funds lobbying any British ministers.
 Under the new co-decision powers of the Euro-parliament, those crucial amendments will be made in Brussels by Euro-MPs.

 And, he concludes, with more directives in the pipeline, the future of the whole UK financial services industry is probably in their hands.
 That is why it is so telling to see the physical contrast between desiccated Westminster and sleek, self-confident Brussels.
 Power has passed, is passing, and under the Treaty of Lisbon, will pass further to the Euro-parliament.

 You can read this article in full in the Daily Telegraph today